 It seems as though the love for bingo keeps growing, with more and more people finding joy in playing this classic social game.
-Online bingo has taken the world by storm, and with so many bingo variants waiting to be played, the fun is endless.
-It’s definitely loved far and wide, much like many other classic casino games.
+Thanks to its increased accessibility since the introduction of online casinos, it’s definitely no longer reserved for middle-aged or elderly gamblers.
+In fact, according to a recent survey, the vast majority of online bingo players are Millennials.
+Online bingo has taken the world by storm and with so many bingo variants waiting to be played, the fun is endless.
+It’s a game of chance that is loved far and wide, much like many other classic casino games.

-Before you start daubing away, though, let’s get into some interesting facts about bingo.
+Before you start daubing away, let’s get into some interesting bingo facts, including some bingo history and a few insightful bingo statistics.
 Some of this information and trivia you may have heard before, while others might catch you by surprise.
-The next time someone asks you about bingo, you’ll be able to whip out your extensive knowledge and surprise them.
+One thing’s for sure: the next time someone asks you about bingo, you’ll be able to whip out your extensive knowledge and make a memorable impression.

 1. US bingo cards are different from the ones in the UK

-The game used to be associated with elderly people playing it at retirement homes back last century, but these days bingo is seriously booming among a younger demographic.
-In fact, according to WhichBingo, the average age of those playing bingo online is 35 – 64, and 78% of these players are women.
+As mentioned, the game of bingo used to be associated with elderly people playing it at retirement homes back in the last century, but these days, bingo is seriously booming among a younger demographic.
+In fact, according to WhichBingo, in 2020, the average age of those playing bingo online is 35 – 64 and 78% of these players are women.

-In Australia, people scream “housie” instead of “bingo” when they’ve won a game.
+How good is your knowledge of bingo slang and “bingo lingo?”
+“Kelly’s Eye,” “Cup of Tea,” “Garden Gate,” “Bingo!”
+There’s more about these unusual slang terms below, but in the US, the latter is undoubtedly the most commonly known bingo saying – hence the name of the game!
+But did you know that in Australia, people scream “housie” instead of “bingo” when they’ve won a game?
 It’s taken from the word “house” – as in “full house” – which is due to having matched up all your numbers on your card.
-The same rules are followed Down Under, it’s just a different word that’s used when someone is victorious at the bingo hall or online.
-Try saying “housie” the next time that you have a winning bingo card, and see if it provides the same satisfaction and feel of the word “bingo!”
+The same rules are followed Down Under, but the victory cry is different.
+Try saying “housie” the next time you have a winning bingo card and see if it provides the same satisfaction and feel as the word “bingo!”

 It’s incredible to see how bingo’s stood the test of time – in fact, it seems to be soaring year on year.
 According to Softschools.com, players spend upwards of $90 million on bingo per week.
 There sure is no slowing down the love for a good ol’ bingo game!